sourcery-ai-experiments/blog.nathanv.me/content/posts/python-permission-issue/index.md

 (write by owner) mode to the folder with [`os.chmod`](https://docs.python.org/3/library/os.html#os.chmod).

-{{< figure src="img/fixed_error.jpg" alt="Example of fixing the error." position="center" style="border-radius: 8px;" caption="Example of fixing the error.
+{{< figure src="img/fixed_error.jpg" alt="Example of fixing the error." caption="Example of fixing the error.
 As you can see boxed in red, the Python process is *NOT* running with Administrator privileges, yet can now delete the folder." captionPosition="center" >}}

 Here is a very simple implementation for recursively fixing permissions: